 Also, Alabama's July iteration of the proposal revises one of the hypothesis to back track that individuals will earn more income under their proposal.
-In the February 2018 proposal, the state's hypothesis stated, "Over the fiver-year demonstration, earned income will increase for Medicaid parents and caretaker relatives who are or were covered by this Demonistration."
+In the February 2018 proposal, the state's hypothesis stated, "Over the five-year demonstration, earned income will increase for Medicaid parents and caretaker relatives who are or were covered by this Demonistration."
 In the most recent proposal, Alabama revises their hypothesis to read, "Over the five-year demonstration, the number of POCR individuals with earned income will increase for Medicaid parents and caretaker relatives who are or were covered by this Demonistration."
 With this change in hypothesis the state no longer holds that the waiver is expected to increase the earned income of Medicaid enrollees.
 Lastly, another Alabama hypothesis suggests that the proposal will decrease the size of Medicaid enrollees because of increased income.
-However, nothing in the state's evalution would track why enrollmenet declines and what, if any, effect increased income has on it.
+However, nothing in the state's evalution would track why enrollment declines and what, if any, effect increased income has on it versus losing coverage due to inability to meet work requirements.